How Do I Get An Agent?

 Steve: Yes, finding your unique voice.
 We’ve talked about that a lot in classes.
 The you that you are when nobody’s paying attention.
 That’s what sets you apart, so don’t go trying to be someone else.

-What is the role of an Agent in this relationship and what do you provide for your clients to help them get hired?
+What is the role of a Voiceover Agent in this relationship and what do you provide for your clients to help them get hired?

-First and foremost the job of the Agent is to procure opportunities, to get auditions, and then the other side is to secure the work and handle the booking aspect of it.
+First and foremost the job of a Voiceover Agent is to procure opportunities, to get auditions, and then the other side is to secure the work and handle the booking aspect of it.

 We don’t just sit around and wait for auditions to come through the doors, although they do all day long, we market our actors.
-When we get a breakdown from a casting director we pitch whoever we think is best for it, and most of the time they’ll listen because we have pretty good relations with everybody.
-They trust us, it’s a relationship built on trust – that we’re only going to send them somebody that is right for the job.
+When we get a breakdown from a casting director we pitch whoever we think is best for it.
+Most of the time they’ll listen because we have pretty good relationships with everybody.
+They trust us, it’s a relationship built on trust.
+They know we’re only going to send them somebody that is right for the job.

 What do you expect of your clients?

-We need to know where you are.
-What you’re doing all the time even if its just meeting a friend for lunch.
-Invariably that would be the time when we book you to go out to an outside casting director, and if you can’t make it – remember there may only be 10 or so slots – then you may lose your chance at the slot entirely.
+Your Voiceover Agent needs to know where you are, and what you’re doing – even if it’s just meeting a friend for lunch.
+Invariably that would be the time when they’ll book you to go out to an outside casting director!
+If you can’t make it – remember there may only be 10 or so slots – then you may lose your chance at the slot entirely.